raspberrypilearning/dojo-mentoring/en/quiz2/question_1.md

 - ( )Resources that they have created themselves.

   --- feedback ---
 Some volunteers like creating resources to use in their Dojo session.
 However there is no onus on volunteers to do this.
-There lots of freely available resources online, from unplugged activities to hardware emulators to tools to help young people develop coding skills, including on our Projects site.
+There are lots of freely available resources online, from unplugged activities to hardware emulators to tools to help young people develop coding skills, including on our Projects site.

   --- /feedback ---